marcelkalveram/marcelkalveram.github.io/_posts/2018-05-08-using-maps-in-react-native-to-track-a-vehicle.md

 Updating coordinates is also really simple:
 A JavaScript interval fires a redux-thunk event to dispatch a new API request every second.
 The response then gets processed by a redux reducer and the data sent to the view.
 Once the MapView <a href="https://github.com/react-community/react-native-maps/blob/master/docs/marker.md">Marker</a> receives the new coordinates, it updates its position instantly.

+### Fitting the map to a set of supplied markers

-The Map component also makes it easy to center the map based on a set of markers and animate it smoothly with every udpate, using its `fitToSuppliedMarkers` method.
-Unfortunately though, the method doesn’t allow for any padding (unlike its `fitToCoordinates` counterpart) to make sure the markers don’t overlap with other elements on the screen.
+The MapView component also makes it easy to focus the map on a set of markers and animate it smoothly to show the corresponding area of the map with every update, using its `fitToSuppliedMarkers` method.
+Unfortunately though, the method doesn’t allow for any padding (unlike its `fitToCoordinates` counterpart) to make sure the markers don’t overlap with other overlaying elements on the screen.

-Luckily, the community provides a solution that’s very easy to implement:
+Luckily, the <a href="https://github.com/react-community/react-native-maps/issues/1149#issuecomment-344883668" target="_blank">community provides a solution</a> that’s very easy to implement:

 <pre>
 fitToSuppliedMarkersCustom(coordinates) {